In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 Working at height training for all workers who use a ladder, stepladder or other platform to work from height.

-Workers must be trained in correct usage of fall protection systems; both physical systems such as guardrails and safety nets, and personal fall arrest systems such as harnesses.
+Workers must be trained in the correct usage of fall protection systems; both physical systems such as guardrails and safety nets, and personal fall arrest systems such as harnesses.

 • Hazard: Lifting and moving heavy objects